Get involved. Become a volunteer.

-Advancing the field of design benefits you as well as society.
-AIGA Philadelphia is the perfect conduit for moving the design community forward.
-Plus, you make great connections that can advance your own career.
-The volunteers at AIGA Philadelphia are also lots of fun to work with.
-You will likely make great friends along the way.
+AIGA Philadelphia is the perfect conduit for moving the design community forward and you’ll make great connections that can advance your own career.
+The volunteers at AIGA Philadelphia are also lots of fun to work with; you’re sure to make great friends along the way.
 We also look to our exceptional committee members and volunteers as future leaders of the chapter board.

 Join a committee.

 The Civic + Community Engagement Committee is focused on seeing opportunities to give back and connect our AIGA membership of design thinkers and creatives with the greater Philadelphia community through various service-based projects and other initiatives.

 The Communications Committee partners with the Communications Director to ensure quality communications are produced in a timely manner.
 This includes writing and editing copy for our website and social media, posting events to area community events calendars, attending an chapters event to manage social media coverage, taking event pictures and publishing posts to the Chapter’s social media streams, and providing reports and data insights, while continually finding ways to improve on those metrics through testing and new initiatives.